DSP-sleep/PT_Chaotic_Oscillators/README.md

 # Usage

+For the test of efficient parameter search, use optuna_search.ipynb (beta)

 For the random parameter search, use Random_search.ipynb.
 This code seeks for chaotic/oscillatory parameter sets by a random search in a high dimensional parameter space.
 You should set the path to save the results.